MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-linux-vm-mysql.md

 - Ensure that the Azure Database Migration Service can access the MySQL database via the virtual network.
 This would entail ensuring that all incoming ports are allowed from Azure to MySQL at the virtual network level, the network VPN, and the machine that hosts MySQL.

-- Run the Azure Database Migration Service Tool:
+- Run the Azure Database Migration Service tool:

   - Create a migration project.